Last Updated on December 2, 2024

 When looking at a portfolio, the terms “book value”, “adjusted cost base”, and “market value” may appear when reporting the value of the portfolio or when talking about taxes.
 Although these terms are commonly used in investment jargon, what exactly do they mean?

-When an investor is asked to report the value of their investment portfolio, what number would they need to give?
-This simple question has some very serious implications, whether it’s for tax purposes or when an investor wants to sell their investments.
+When investors are asked to report the value of their investment portfolios, what number should they give?
+This simple question has serious implications, whether for tax purposes or when an investor wants to sell their investments.

 One investor may report the value of their portfolio with respect to how much they paid for those assets.
 Another may report how much they paid for those assets plus any fees they needed to pay while buying those assets.
 Or perhaps one investor chooses to report the value of their portfolio in terms of what their assets are worth today.

 So, what exactly is the correct “value” to report?
-Well, that depends on what an investor wants to know or want to make known to those asking.
+Well, that depends on what an investor wants to know or wants to make known to those asking.

 This article will go over three commonly reported numbers when assessing portfolio or asset value: book value, adjusted cost base, and market value.
 Because of accounting nuances between asset classes, the scope of this discussion will be restricted to equities (i.e., stocks).